iqbalyarkhan/old-website/content/2021-11-20--Networking.md

 ### TCP

 TCP allows for reliable, error free and ordered data delivery.
 It is used for important application layer protocols such as HTTP, HTTPS and SSH.
 TCP is a connection oriented protocol, meaning that you need to first establish a connection between two devices and once set up, it creates a bi-directional channel of communications.

-TCP is a connection based protocol where a "connection" is established between 2 devices using a port on the client and the server.
-Once established, this connection is bi-directional.
 Port on the client is said to be random.
 It is an ephemeral (short-lived), temporary port.
 However, on the server receiving the TCP connection, the port must be 443.

 Using TCP, we introduce the idea of a "segment".
 Segment is similar to frames and segments are encapsulated within IP packets.
 Packets carry segments from their source to their destination.
 Segments don't have source or destination IP addresses because they use IP packets for transit.
-However, TCP segments add more capabilities to IP pacjets.
+However, TCP segments add more capabilities to IP packets.

 - source and destination ports: allows for multiple connection types: ssh, https (port 443), http etc!
 - sequence number: for ordering